 Whether its taking a moment to have some quiet time, or going on a run it’s important to give your mind some rest!
 Try these methods for creating some margin in your mind.

 - Exercise is a really good way to get out of your head.
 It can help you feel more focused and less restless while you’re studying.
 Take a walk or jog up and down the stairs.
 If you’re really tight on time, just drop and do 10 push ups to get the blood flowing.
+You should be getting at least 30 minutes of aerobic activity in a day.
+Break your studying with a 30-minute walk or stretch.
+Leaving the area you’re studying at also helps to give the brain a breather.

 - Meditation is another really great practice that allows you to check in with yourself and your body.
 There are a lot of great resources for mediation.
 Calm is a great way to get 5 minutes of guided mediation and then be on your way!
 Or, turn your bible app on audio and pick your favorite verse to meditate to.
 Whatever suits you best, just make sure to be nice to your body and mind by giving it a break between all the cramming.